vedph/cadmus_api/Readme.md

 Both these services depend on the parts you choose to support, so they are implemented at the application level.

 ## History

+### 6.1.0

+- 2023-02-26: updated packages (multiple chronotopes for historical event in general parts).

 ### 6.0.3